 The design has been tested using a variety of different browsers, both modern and old, to ensure that it can be viewed by the largest number of visitors possible.

 Browsers tested include:

 The design makes use of colours that provide maximum contrast between foreground and background items.
-All page content is presented with a white background and black primary text.

 All online forms within the site have labels attached to the fields to ensure that the purpose of a field is read out to any visitors using Assistive Technology.

 The design does not make any use of frames as they can cause navigation problems for Assistive Technology.

 All graphics and images throughout the site are assigned an alt-text attribute, which helps to describe the contents or function of the item.

 Within the site, all tables carry meaningful table summaries and table headers to ensure that Assistive Technology can successfully interpret the contents.
 Tables are never used for decorative layout as this can also cause confusion.

 The Aerial & Technical Ltd website has been designed in accordance with the World Wide Web Consortium's (W3C) internationally recognised Web Accessibility Initiative (WAI) guidelines.
 The WAI is a set of guidelines for producing usable and accessible websites.

 There are three levels of web accessibility under the initiative - "A", "AA" and "AAA".
 Every effort has been made to ensure that all pages on the Aerial & Technical Ltd website conform to at least a priority 2 "AA" rating: